Air conditioning: Central plant cooling

-Large central cooling plants may use intermediate coolant such as chilled water pumped into air handlers or fan coil units near or in the spaces to be cooled which then duct or deliver cold air into the spaces to be conditioned, rather than ducting cold air directly to these spaces from the plant, which is not done due to the low density and heat capacity of air which would require impractically large ducts.
+Large central cooling plants may use intermediate coolant such as chilled water pumped into air handlers or fan coil units near or in the spaces to be cooled which then duct or deliver cold air into the spaces to be conditioned, rather than ducting cold air directly to these spaces from the plant, which is not done due to the low density and heat capacity of air, which would require impractically large ducts.
 The chilled water is cooled by chillers in the plant, which uses a refrigeration cycle to cool water, often transferring its heat to the atmosphere even in liquid-cooled chillers through the use of cooling towers.
-Chillers may be air or liquid-cooled.
+Chillers may be air or liquid cooled.

 Portable units

 A portable system has an indoor unit on wheels connected to an outdoor unit via flexible pipes, similar to a permanently fixed installed unit (such as a ductless split air conditioner).

 Hose systems, which can be monoblock or air-to-air, are vented to the outside via air ducts.
 The monoblock type collects the water in a bucket or tray and stops when full.
-The air-to-air type re-evaporates the water and discharges it through the ducted hose and can run continuously.
-Such portable units draw indoor air and expel it outdoors through a single duct, which negatively impacts their overall cooling efficiency.
+The air-to-air type re-evaporates the water, discharges it through the ducted hose, and can run continuously.
+Many but not all portable units draw indoor air and expel it outdoors through a single duct, negatively impacting their overall cooling efficiency.

 Many portable air conditioners come with heat as well as a dehumidification function.

 Window unit and packaged terminal

 The packaged terminal air conditioner (PTAC), through-the-wall, and window air conditioners are similar.
+These units are installed on a window frame or on a wall opening.
+The unit usually has an internal partition separating its indoor and outdoor sides, which contain the unit's condenser and evaporator, respectively.
 PTAC systems may be adapted to provide heating in cold weather, either directly by using an electric strip, gas, or other heaters, or by reversing the refrigerant flow to heat the interior and draw heat from the exterior air, converting the air conditioner into a heat pump.
 They may be installed in a wall opening with the help of a special sleeve on the wall and a custom grill that is flush with the wall and window air conditioners can also be installed in a window, but without a custom grill.

 Packaged air conditioner

 Packaged air conditioners (also known as self-contained units) are central systems that integrate into a single housing all the components of a split central system, and deliver air, possibly through ducts, to the spaces to be cooled.
-Depending on their construction they may be outdoors or indoors, on roofs (rooftop units), draw the air to be conditioned from inside or outside a building and be water, refrigerant or air-cooled.
+Depending on their construction they may be outdoors or indoors, on roofs (rooftop units), draw the air to be conditioned from inside or outside a building and be water or air-cooled.
 Often, outdoor units are air-cooled while indoor units are liquid-cooled using a cooling tower.